s-ccs/Template_Thesis/report/typst-template/thesis.typ

 // otherwise header stylings from the template might break
 #pagebreak()
 = Chapter on a specific topic
-Write about a particular topic that you think needs a separate chapter, e.g. an important concept having a lot of background to cover.
+Write about a particular topic if you think it needs a separate chapter, e.g. an important concept having a lot of background to cover.

 #pagebreak()
 = Methods
 Describe the method(s) used.

 == Execution details
-If required, explain how the method was followed.
+If applicable, explain how the method was followed.

 == Quick tips on using this template